 - Excellent golf club with premium TPU insert for enhanced feel and stability

-- High-quality milling along the face’s insert helps with touch and roll on longer putts
+- High-quality milling along the face insert helps with touch and roll on longer putts

-From Cleveland, the TFI 2135 provides all of the benefits of the company’s well-regarded putter lines, making it among best blade golf putters on this list.
-The putter boasts high-contrast alignment guide, a plumber-neck shaft/hosel connection, and balance along the face.
+From Cleveland, the TFI 2135 provides all of the benefits of the company’s well-regarded putter lines, making it among the best blade golf putters on this list.
+This putter for women boasts a high-contrast alignment guide, a plumber-neck shaft/hosel connection, and balance along the face.

 A standard length putter runs anywhere around 34 inches.
 Although most manufacturers make putters with shafts that measure 32-36 inches, most golfers need one with either a 34-or 35-inch shaft.

-A putter that is balanced along the face offers perimeter weighting that keeps the putter square throughout the stroke.
-These type of putters work well with a straight-back, straight-forward putting stroke.
-Rather than the putter moving in an arc that goes inside to outside, the putter stays on a straight line behind and through the golf ball.
+A balanced putter along the face offers perimeter weighting that keeps the putter square throughout the stroke.
+These types of putters work well with a straight-back, straight-forward putting stroke.
+Rather than the putter moving in an arc that goes inside to outside, the putter stays in a straight line behind and through the golf ball.

-Mallet putters are often balanced on the face because of the size of the mallet head and the overall weight of the club.
+Mallet putters are often balanced on the face because of the size of the mallet putter head and the club’s overall weight.